FuriouZz/blog/content/posts/2024-01-02/index.md

 title: About
 menu:           # [!code ++]
   visible: true # [!code ++]
-  order: 2      # [!code ++]
 ---

 This is an example of an about me page.
 ```

-We made the page visible in the menu and change its index position in the menu.
+We made the page visible in the menu.

 ![About page is visible in the top right menu](./assets/menu.png){transform-images="avif webp jpg 800@2"}